 Augenfeld is listed as one of Hodges’s contributors, so was presumably the direct source of this information.

 Hodges is careful to point out that when he was writing, contrary to popular myth, Turing would not have fared better: “Prosecutions for homosexual offences, furthermore, have roughly trebled since 1967, and currently run at twice the 1952 level.
 State control of sexuality has changed since the 1950s, but the elements of youth and of street life are ‘viewed as’ crimes as much now as then.” (p.
 672).
 After 1994, Murray’s youth would not have been a legal issue, but soliciting would have, while social disapproval of a man having sex with a youth less than half his age could hardly be harsher in the 21st century.
-Moreover, it is disturbing to imagine the rage and hatred the British masses of the 21st century would feel towards a man like Turing who admitted attraction to pageboys and propositioned an early teen.
+Moreover, it is instructive to imagine the rage and hatred the British masses of the 21st century would feel towards a man like Turing who admitted attraction to pageboys and propositioned a mid teen.